sebastiendan/react-datagrid/README.md

 ### `npm run start-server`

-Runs the api in the development mode.<br>
+Runs the API server in the development mode.<br>
 Open [http://localhost:3001/track?search=Led%20Zeppelin](http://localhost:3001/track?search=Led%20Zeppelin) to test it in the browser.